dakotamm/research_blog/_posts/2023-08-22-kc-debrief-ic.md

 1. Is there an observable multi-decadal trend in DO throughout the whole Salish Sea?
    * So far, we've seen that there is really sparse data (in current datasets) before the 2000s.
 With this data, we can't really make out an upward or downward trend in the Salish Sea as whole, or in the Strait of Georgia, Strait of Juan de Fuca, and Puget Sound as a whole.
 2. Are there observable multi-decadal trends in DO throughout different regions?
 How do regions compare and contrast in DO trends?
-   * We DO see some variation since 2000; however, the trend is increasing DO peaking at 2012 and then a decrease reaching a low during 2015 (Blob year).
+   * We DO see some variation since 2000; however, the trend is increasing DO peaking at 2012 and then a decrease.
 Some regions seem to show a slight decline since 1999 (like South Sound) and some regions show a "mountain" pattern (like Hood Canal).
 3. Does DO co-vary with temperature, salinity, NO3, etc.?
 What are the most significant predictors of DO, if there are any?
 4. What's the correlation between environmental indicators and events (i.e., the Blob, PDO, ENSO) that correlate with these trends?
 5. Are there significant events that warrant further study, like the Blob?
-   * 2015 seems to be a spicy year - so maybe!
+   * 2015 seems less spicy than anticipated so maybe!

 ---

 ## Bookkeeping
-* KC Quarterly Update - Thursday, August 17, 2023
 * August 21 - September 15, 2023 remote work

 ---